 The Global Promotion of the Traditional System of Medicines

-- PCA is titled as ‘Co-operation on promoting the quality, safety, and effectiveness of service provision in traditional and complementary medicine between WHO and AYUSH, India, 2016-2020’.
+- PCA is titled ‘Co-operation on promoting the quality, safety, and effectiveness of service provision in traditional and complementary medicine between WHO and AYUSH, India, 2016-2020’.

-The Network to Improve quality of Care for Mothers, Newborns, and Children
+The Network to Improve Quality of Care for Mothers, Newborns, and Children

-- India is among nine countries that will be part of a global health network focused on improving the quality of care for new mothers and babies and strengthen national efforts to end preventable deaths of pregnant women and newborns by 2030.
+- India is among nine countries that will be part of a global health network focused on improving the quality of care for new mothers and babies and strengthening national efforts to end preventable deaths of pregnant women and newborns by 2030.

 - The nine countries are India, Bangladesh, A Cote d’Ivoire, Ethiopia, Ghana, Malawi, Nigeria, Tanzania, and Uganda.

-- The new ‘Network for Improving Quality of Care for Maternal, Newborn and Child Health’ is supported by World Health Organisation (WHO), UN International Children’s Fund (Unicef) and other partners.
+- The new ‘Network for Improving Quality of Care for Maternal, Newborn and Child Health’ is supported by the World Health Organisation (WHO), UN International Children’s Fund (Unicef) and other partners.

-India and SDG goal 3 commitment
+India and SDG Goal 3 Commitment

 - India’s National Health Mission is making striding efforts in ensuring the goal of good health and well-being of the sustainable development goal.